drivet/website/content/blog/blogging/emacs-pelican-workflow.md

 status: draft

 [Pelican][1] is my blogging engine of choice these days.
-Given that [emacs][2] is often (but not always) my text editor of choice, it made sense to try and streamline the process of writing blog entries for pelican with emacs.
-What follows is my attempt to document such an endeavor, partly because I think it might be useful to the (undoubtedly tiny) cross section of people who use both emacs and pelican, but mostly so that I have something to refer back to when the need arises.
+Given that [Emacs][2] is usually (though not always) my text editor of choice, it made sense to try and streamline the process of writing blog entries for Pelican with Emacs.
+What follows is my attempt to document such an endeavour, partly because I think it might be useful to the (undoubtedly tiny) cross section of people who use both Emacs and Pelican, but mostly so that I have something to refer back to when the need arises.

 ## Projectile and Version Control

-Emacs is already pretty good at editing files, once you manage to find and load them into buffers. _Projectile_, on the other hand, is an emacs package for managing the (sometimes very large) collection of files that make up your _project_ (such as, to pick an example out of thin air, your pelican blog).
-You can peruse the [github page][4] for more information but, briefly, with projectile you can easily do things like find a file, perform a grep, or run a compile command, all scoped to the particular project you're working on.
-A good chunk of the advantages of using emacs for writing pelican entries ultimately stem from using projectile.
+Emacs is already pretty good at editing files, once you manage to find and load them into buffers. _Projectile_, on the other hand, is an Emacs package for managing the (sometimes very large) collection of files that make up your _project_ (such as, to pick an example out of thin air, your Pelican blog).
+You can peruse the [github page][4] for more information but, briefly, with Projectile you can easily do things like find a file, perform a grep, or run a compile command, all scoped to the particular project you're working on.
+A good chunk of the advantages of using Emacs for writing Pelican entries ultimately stem from using Projectile.

-Projectile's notion of a "project" is flexible but version controlled repos (such as those managed by git, mercurial, daarcs or bazaar) are treated as such by default.
-Thus, the first step should be to put your pelican blog under one of these version control systems.
-The usual advantages of a version control system apply but, more importantly with respect to emacs integration, you get to use projectile out of the box.
+Projectile's notion of a "project" is flexible but version controlled repositories (such as those managed by Git, Mercurial, Daarcs or Bazaar) are treated as such by default.
+Thus, the first step should be to put your Pelican blog under one of these version control systems.
+The usual advantages of a version control system apply but, more importantly with respect to Emacs integration, you get to use Projectile out of the box.

 ## Using Magit

-I chose git as my version control system for my blog.
-I'll cop to preferring the comparably tidy mercurial command line interface to git's hodge podge of commands and options, but there are actually several reasons to specifically use git here:
+I chose Git as my version control system for my blog.
+I'll cop to preferring the comparably tidy Mercurial command line interface to Git's hodge podge of commands and options, but there are actually several reasons to specifically use Git here:

-* Git has much more mindshare than any other version control system, so you're more likely to get help when you need it.
+* Git has much more mind share than any other version control system, so you're more likely to get help when you need it.
 * [Github][10] is a hotbed of developer activity.
-This, in itself, probably constitutes the single most important to know and use git.
+This, in itself, probably constitutes the single most important to know and use Git.
-* Emacs has rather nice git support in the form of magit.
+* Emacs has rather nice Git support in the form of Magit.

-[Magit][5] is a full git front end embedded in emacs.
-That makes it a complex piece of software but if you're like me and you try and keep your repo history nice and linear, then a little bit of magit goes a long way.
+[Magit][5] is a full Git front end embedded in Emacs.
+That makes it a complex piece of software but if you're like me and you try and keep your repository history fairly linear, then a little bit of Magit goes a long way.
 The [Getting Started][6] page basically covers 90% of what you need to know.

-Everything starts with the magit status buffer, brought up with the `magit-status` command.
-The guide recommends binding this to `C-x g` and this is what I've done.
+Everything starts with the Magit status buffer, brought up with the `magit-status` command (bound to `C-x g`, as per the guide).
 From the status buffer, you can see various sections displaying various pieces of information, among them:

 * Unstaged changes
 * Staged changes